Editorial Policies

 Disclosure Policy

-Challenge Journal of Perioperative Medicine requires and encourages the authors and the individuals involved in the evaluation process of submitted manuscripts to disclose any existing or potential conflicts of interests, including financial, consultant, and institutional, that might lead to potential bias or a conflict of interest.
+Challenge Journal of Perioperative Medicine requires and encourages authors, as well as individuals involved in the evaluation process of submitted manuscripts, to disclose any existing or potential conflicts of interest.
+This includes financial, consultant, and institutional relationships that could lead to bias or a conflict of interest.
 Any financial grants or other support received for a submitted study from individuals or institutions should be disclosed to the Editorial Board.
-To disclose a potential conflict of interest, the ICMJE Potential Conflict of Interest Disclosure Form should be filled in and submitted by all contributing authors.
-The journal’s Editorial Board resolves cases of a potential conflict of interest of the editors, authors, or reviewers within the scope of COPE and ICMJE guidelines.

 Disclaimer